Make your order fun, fast and accurate

 We build several prototypes to test out the concept.
 We started from low-fidelity prototype where we use cardboards and paper to build the cubby, the kiosk and the ingredients.
 We invited our fellow designers and people from other teams to go through the experience and give us honest feedback to help us improve the experience.

 We built our first design using cardboard and paper because it’s cheap if we need to change anything.
 It also allowed us to quickly tweak different interactions on the spot when the participants give us feedback.
-Being low-fidelity gives a feeling of incompleteness so people would focus on the experience instead of giving feedbacks about things that are too granular at that phase.
-We tested our lo-fi prototype with 15 people from our office with different tech savviness and level of familiarity with Subway.
+Being low-fidelity gives a feeling of incompleteness so people would focus on the experience instead of giving feedback about things that are too granular at that phase.
+We tested our lo-fi prototype with 15 people from our office with different tech-savviness and level of familiarity with Subway.

 We asked each participant to give us honest feedback to help us improve the experience.
 We captured their feedback using four quadrants: things you like the most (Like), things that could be improved (Dislike), things that I don’t understand (Questions), new ideas to consider (Ideas).